robinsonb5/ZPUFlex/README.md

 LEs in size, but requires emulation "microcode" in the lower kilobyte of the program ROM.
-With these instructions enabled, the ZPU takes just under 1,000 LEs, but in combination with various GCC switches, can make do without emulation code; thus how you set these switches will depend on whether you're short of LEs or Block RAM.
+With these instructions enabled, the ZPU takes just under 1,000 LEs, but in combination with various GCC switches, can make do without emulation code; thus how you set these switches will depend on whether you need to limit use of LEs or of Block RAM.

 With all the switches enabled the performance is surprisingly good for such a tiny CPU, thanks largely to the stack being in Block RAM.